 Oregon recently decriminalized it, along with various other psychoactive substances, and it’s likely to be legalized soon for medicinal use.
-Recent scientific evidence proving the efficacy of MDMA-assisted psychotherapy for treating PTSD is driving the push for clinical approval of the compound as early as 2022.
+Recent scientific evidence proving the efficacy of MDMA-assisted psychotherapy for treating PTSD is driving the push for clinical approval of the compound.

-However, it doesn’t appear that MDMA will be available for public use in the state of Ohio anytime soon.
+However, it doesn’t appear that MDMA will be available for public use in Ohio anytime soon.

 Is Ketamine Legal in Ohio?

 Ketamine is legal in Ohio for medical use only.
-All recreational use is banned and punishable by various fines and potential jail time in the state of Ohio.
+All recreational use is banned and punishable by various fines and potential jail time in Ohio.